dmbarbour/Sirea/README.md

 Signal Values
 -------------

-A **Signal** is a time-varying value that represents state.
-For example, I were to model the `w` key on my keyboard, it would be in an `up` state most of the time, and in a `down` state for the brief times I press the button, as when writing "down", "when", or "writing".
-A keystate signal is _not_ a keypress _event_.
-A keystate will have a positive, non-transcendal duration such as 5 milliseconds.
+A **Signal** is a time-varying value that represents observed state.
+For example, I were to continuously observe the state of the "w" key on my keyboard, it would be in an up state most of the time, and in a down state for the brief times I press the button, as when writing "down", "when", or "writing".
+A keystate, represented in a signal, is _not_ a keypress _event_.
+Events are instantaneous.
+A keystate will have a positive, rational duration such as 5 milliseconds.

-A signal in RDP will also vary in its _presence_.
-This allows me to represent the times I'm not looking at the keyboard, such as the time before the application started.
-A signal is called **active** while it is present, and **inactive** while it is absent.
-Caution: **inactive does not mean error!** A lot of people seem to misunderstand that.
+When I am not observing the keyboard, I do not have access to signals representing key state.
+This also is modeled in RDP, by allowing any signal to switch between **active** while it is present and observed, and **inactive** while absent or unobserved.
+This allows me to logically and formally model all the times I'm not looking at the keyboard, including the times before the application started or before the keyboard was plugged in.
+(Caution: **inactive does not mean error!** RDP requires active signals to report error.)

 ### Modeling Signals